1 Language Models: What and Why

 A common way to think about Attention is by framing it as an information retrieval problem with query, key, and value vectors.

 In a translation task, for example, each output word (in the target language) can be seen as a query and each input word (in the source language) is a combination of keys and values, which will be searched over to find the best input word.
-This will be explained in more detail in Chapter 07.
+This will be explained in more detail in ?sec-ch-attention-and-transformers.

-It is worth noting that, while adding Attention cells to encoder-decoder networks does allow for more precise models, they still use recurrent connections, which make them computationally expensive to train and hard to parallelize.
+While adding Attention cells to encoder-decoder networks does allow for more precise models, they still use recurrent connections, which make them computationally expensive to train and hard to parallelize.
 This is where Transformers come in, as we’ll see next.

 1.3.2 Transformers

-The seminal Transformer article was called “Attention is all you need”, for good reason—the proposed architecture ditched RNN layers altogether, replacing them with Attention layers (while keeping the encoder-decoder structure).
+The seminal Transformer article was called “Attention is all you need”, for good reason: The proposed architecture ditched RNN layers altogether, replacing them with Attention layers (while keeping the encoder-decoder structure).
 This is shown in detail in Figure 1.9: The encoder and decoder components are there but recurrent connections are nowhere to be seen—only attention layers.

-The key advancements introduced were (1) using self-attention instead of recurrent connections both in the encoder and the decoder (2) encoding words with positional embeddings to keep track of word position and (3) introducing multi-head attention as a way to add more expressivity while enabling more parallelization in the architecture.
+The key advancements introduced by Transformers were (1) using self-attention instead of recurrent connections both in the encoder and the decoder (2) encoding words with positional embeddings to keep track of word position and (3) introducing multi-head attention as a way to add more expressivity while enabling more parallelization in the architecture.

 Let’s see how and why Transformers are used for language modeling.